What You'll Learn

 Graduates receive a criminal law and procedure certificate and may attend our annual graduation ceremony.
 You may broaden your skill set by applying certificate credit toward completion of an Ashworth College degree program.

 We’ve cleared the way.
-Start your Criminal Law & Procedure Career Certificate course today.
+Start your Criminal Law and Procedure Career Certificate course today.
 Speak with an Admissions Advisor at 1-800-957-5412 or enroll online now.